oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 **Knowledge/Skills Recommended:**

-* Experience using Karma to write frontend tests for Oppia
+* Experience using Karma to write frontend tests
-* Experience using unittest to write backend tests for Oppia
+* Experience using unittest to write backend tests

 **Suggested Milestones:**